paulrosen/abcjs/midi.md

 The trailing slash is required.

+There is also some CSS required to make the MIDI control look right.
+You can use the example CSS in this repository and modify it to match your site.
+The example CSS uses Font Awesome.
+Include these two lines:

+`<link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/font-awesome/4.5.0/css/font-awesome.min.css">`
+`<link rel="stylesheet" href="abcjs-midi.css" media="all" type="text/css" />`

+# Creating the MIDI

+After doing the above steps to load the CSS and the sound fonts, the simplest way to produce the MIDI is:

+`window.ABCJS.renderMidi("id-of-div-to-place-midi-controls", abcString, {}, { generateInline: true }, {});`

 # Example

 See the examples in this repository.
 They contain the prerequisite files.
 [Editor](/abc_editor.html), [Plugin](/abc_plugin.html).